 - 1/4 cup heavy cream

-3 Add sliced shallots to the pan.
+3 Cook the shallots: Add sliced shallots to the pan.
 Lower the heat to medium.
 Stir to coat with the remaining fat in the pan.
 Cook until softened, about 5 to 6 minutes.

-4 Add white wine to the pan and increase the heat to high.
+4 Make the sauce: Add white wine to the pan and increase the heat to high.
 When most of the wine has evaporated, add the water, the mustard, and the dried thyme.
-Reduce by half.
+Simmer until reduced by half.

-5 Lower the heat to low.
+5 Add chicken back to pan, drizzle in cream: Reduce the heat to low.
 Add the chicken back to the pan and coat with the sauce.
 Remove the pan from heat and drizzle in the cream.
 Taste and adjust seasonings, adding more salt if necessary.

-Serve with egg noodles (not for gluten-free version), rice, mashed potatoes, puréed celery root or parsnips (or serve alone or with vegetables for low carb version).
+6 Serve: Serve with egg noodles, rice, mashed potatoes, puréed celery root or parsnips, or serve alone or with vegetables for low carb version.